MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release.md

 ### Private key management in certificate management

 SharePoint Server Subscription Edition introduced a new certificate management feature that allows SharePoint farm administrators to directly manage the deployment and lifecycle of SSL/TLS certificates in their SharePoint Server farms.
 The certificate management feature would apply a standard set of permissions to the private keys of these certificates regardless of their use cases.
 To better support least privileges scenarios and minimize the permissions given to these private keys, SharePoint Server Subscription Edition Version 23H1 applies more granular and sophisticated permission management for these private keys.
-The permissions will be based on the certificate assignments and will be dynamically updated when the certificate assignments change.
+The permissions are based on the certificate assignments and will be dynamically updated when the certificate assignments change.
-For example, if a certificate is assigned to perform client certificate authentication to an SMTP server, SharePoint will ensure the process that’s connecting to the SMTP server has the necessary permissions to use the private key of that certificate.
-If a certificate is no longer assigned to perform client certificate authentication to an SMTP server, SharePoint will remove permissions for that process so it no longer has access to the private key of that certificate.
+For example, if a certificate is assigned to perform client certificate authentication to an SMTP server, SharePoint ensures the process that’s connecting to the SMTP server has the necessary permissions to use the private key of that certificate.
+If a certificate is no longer assigned to perform client certificate authentication to an SMTP server, SharePoint removes permissions for that process so it no longer has access to the private key of that certificate.
 APIs have been added to the *Microsoft.SharePoint.Administration.CertificateManagement.SPServerCertificate* class to allow third party integration with this functionality.

 ### Support for wildcard host header bindings

 Previous versions of SharePoint Server Subscription Edition support host header bindings that would allow multiple SharePoint web applications to share the same TCP port.
 However, SharePoint Server only supported explicit host header bindings such as "sharepoint.example.com".
 Sometimes customers may want to support multiple host-named site collections across multiple web applications, all using the same TCP port.
 SharePoint Server Subscription Edition Version 23H1 adds support for specifying a wildcard host header binding for a web application.
-This will allow you to specify different wildcard bindings across multiple web applications that can share the same TCP port such as `*.external.example.com` and `*.internal.example.com`.
+This allows you to specify different wildcard bindings across multiple web applications that can share the same TCP port such as `*.external.example.com` and `*.internal.example.com`.
 You can then provision host-named site collections in the first web application using the `*.external.example.com` DNS naming scheme (such as `site1.external.example.com`, `site2.external.example.com`, etc.) and other host-named site collections in the second web application using the `*.internal.example.com` DNS naming scheme (such as `site1.internal.example.com`, `site2.internal.example.com`, etc.).

 ### Expanded usage of modern sharing dialog